 High resolution picture

-containers.
-Stowage capacity was 14000 cubic meters, of which 2800 were refrigerated.
-She had single and double cabins for eight
+7.5-ton electric cranes and a stowage capacity of 14000 cubic meters, of which 2800 were refrigerated.
+She

-passengers, the largest part of the crew cabins were individual and all of the lodgings were fitted with air conditioning.
+were of individual type.
+All of the lodgings were fitted with air conditioning.

 Class: 7 units (Bahia Blanca, Brasilia, Buenos Aires, Montevideo, Rio de Janeiro, Rosario, Santos)

 Beam: 19.20 meters

 Draught: 8.53 meters

 Deadweight tonnage: 9000 tonnes

 Propulsion: 2 x shaft, 2 x Diesel engine, 12000 horsepower